patriksimurka/scrambler_extension/README.md

-Supposedly beneficial for verbal ability (in my defense).
+Supposedly beneficial for verbal ability (in my defence).